flyboyhoward/tools/README.md

 # tools

-This repository contains differnt functions for case by case usage.
+This repository contains differnt functions for various usage.
+It will keep updating.

 Discriptions are in these codes.